Obtaining a Replacement License or Learner's Permit

 - Richmond, VA 23269-0001

-DMV will process your request and send you a replacement license by mail with the vision restriction removed.
+DMV will process your request and send your updated license or learner's permit by mail with the vision restriction removed.

 The cost to obtain a replacement license is $20.